tekartik/sqflite/README.md

     count = Sqflite.firstIntValue(await database.query("SELECT COUNT(*) FROM Test"));
     assert(count == 2);

+    // Delete a record
+    count = await database.delete('DELETE FROM Test WHERE name = ?', ['another name']);
+    assert(count == 1);

     // Close the database
     await database.close();

 ## Current issues

-* Due to the way transaction works in SQLite (threads), All calls are synchronized and transactions block are exclusive.
-This must be fixed by creating a native thread to transaction calls
+* Due to the way transaction works in SQLite (threads), concurrent read and write transaction are not supported yet in this sample demo.
+All calls are currently synchronized and transactions block are exclusive.
+This will be fixed by creating a native thread for each transaction and zoning inTransaction calls
+* Recursive transaction are not supported yet
 * Only TEXT and INTEGER types are tested for now